Cloudflare DDoS Protection

-Why Use Cloudflare Origin Certificate with Coolify?
+Why Use Cloudflare for DDoS Protection with Coolify?

 Example Data